Sam-H101/playwright-remote-orchestrator/README.md

 ## Configuration

-1. modify `src/database.yaml' with the servername, start port, and end port
+1. modify `src/database.yaml` with the servername, start port, and end port
-2. append --fr true to the docker-compose file and run it once. afterwords remove the --fr true.
+2. append `--fr true` to the docker-compose file and run it once. afterwords remove the `--fr true`.
 This is used to initialize the database the orchestrator uses to determine if ports are open or not.

 ## Creating a check